Rotavirus vaccine, live

 The Rotarix brand of rotavirus oral vaccine is given in a series of 2 doses.
 The first dose is usually given when the child is 6 weeks old.
 The second dose is then given at least 4 weeks after the first dose, but before the child reaches 24 weeks of age.

 Your child's booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by your local health department.
+Follow the doctor's instructions or the schedule recommended by your local health department.

 What happens if I miss a dose?

-Contact your doctor if you miss a booster dose or if you get behind schedule.
-Your child may not be protected from rotavirus if the doses aren't given within 10 weeks of each other.
+Contact the doctor if your child misses a booster dose or if he or she gets behind schedule.
 Be sure your child receives all recommended doses of this vaccine.

 What happens if I overdose?